opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

  [emphasis added]

 I agree.
 Where apparent bias is said to arise from the tribunal’s associations, a rational connection must be shown between the associations and the prospect of bias.
 This flows from the very idea of a reasonable suspicion.
 (It is notable that the rational connection test is now part of the overarching test for apparent bias in Australia: see the majority judgment in _Ebner v Official Trustee in Bankruptcy_ (2000) 205 CLR 337 at 345.)
 A suspicion is reasonable if and only if it is founded on a reason which is supported by the evidence.
-This is akin to the definition of a reasonable doubt, in the context of the criminal standard of proof, as a doubt “for which there is a reason that is, in turn, relatable to and supported by the evidence presented”: see _Jagatheesan s/o Krishnasamy v Public Prosecutor_ [2006] 4 SLR(R) 45, at [61].
+This is akin to the definition of a reasonable doubt, in the context of the criminal standard of proof, as a doubt “for which there is a reason that is, in turn, relatable to and supported by the evidence presented”: see _Jagatheesan s/o Krishnasamy v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 45</span>, at [61].
 Therefore, in my view, a party who alleges apparent bias based on a tribunal’s associations must show that there is reason to hold that the tribunal’s associations might influence its decision.

 36     The Australian jurisprudence also provides guidance on how a rational link between the